softlayer/softlayer-python/README.md

 * Rooting responsiveness and accessibility right from its core
 * Providing estimated reading times
 * Having indexes/table of contents built on-the-fly
-* Deploying minified or unminified JS and CSS in production
 * Encoding URLs with the apt labels to help users filter and create issues precisely
 * Supporting native instances on Windows 7/8 OSes